bssilva06/comic-portfolio/README.md

 ## 🎯 About

 This project is a fully custom portfolio website built for a comic book artist to showcase their work and sell their comics online.
-Unlike template-based solutions like Squarespace, this site offers:

-- **Complete design freedom** - tailored to the artist's unique style
-- **Better performance** - lightweight and optimized
-- **Cost savings** - one-time build cost vs. recurring monthly fees
-- **Full ownership** - complete control over code and content

 Built as a learning project by a Computer Science student, this website demonstrates modern web development practices while delivering professional results.